aprajita-99/Midnight-Maps/README.md

 | 🌙 Night Mode | `TimeModeToggle` | Dark map style override |

 <br clear="left"/>
----

 ### 🧭 Navigation Simulation

 **Note on Simulation:** This feature was built specifically for the hackathon environment.
 Because I cannot practically field-test routing over roads at night, so I built this simulation engine.
 It allows users and judges to experience the full navigation flow, UI transformations, and post-trip Reinforcement Learning feedback loop directly from their browser.

 <img width="1919" height="1079" alt="Screenshot 2026-04-06 015559" src="https://github.com/user-attachments/assets/96a4355d-a9dc-4c22-8aca-0088c2530d99" />

-**Note on Simulation:** This feature was built specifically for the hackathon environment.
-Because I cannot practically field-test routing over roads at night, so I built this simulation engine.
-It allows users and judges to experience the full navigation flow, UI transformations, and post-trip Reinforcement Learning feedback loop directly from their browser.

 A full route simulation engine drives a marker along the selected route at configurable speed (default 12 m/s ≈ 43 km/h).
 During simulation: